padrinobook/padrinobook/02-job-vacancy-application.md

 # Job Vacancy Application

 There are more IT jobs out there than there are skilled people available.
 It would be great if we could have the possibility to offer a platform where users can easily post new jobs vacancies to recruit people for their company.
-This example job vacancy board is the software we will be building with Padrino.
-We will apply **K.I.S.S**[^KISS] principle, so we will keep maintain a very easy and extensible design.
+Now our job is to build this software using Padrino.
+We will apply **K.I.S.S**[^KISS] principle to obtain a very easy and extensible design.

-First, we will take a look at the basic design of our application, afterwards we are going to implement our ideas using the Padrino framework.
+First, we are going to create the applications file and folder strucutre.
+Then we are adding feature by feature until the application is complete.
+First, we will take a look at the basic design of our application.
+Afterwards, we will implement one feature at a time.

-[^KISS]: Is an acronym for *Keep it simple and stupid*.
+[^KISS]: Is an acronym for *Keep it simple, stupid*.

-## Basic Crafting Of The Application
+## Creating a new application

-In our first attempt we will start with generating a new project with the canonical `padrino` command.
-In contrast to our "Hello World!" app before we are using new options:
+start with generating a new project with the canonical `padrino` command.
+In contrast to our "Hello World!" app before, we are using new options:

 {: lang="bash" }